Positselski duality in $\infty$-categories: General preliminaries

 By applying the projection formula to the unit $\1_\C$ we get that $\phi$ is a natural equivalence, which means that the adjunction $(\phi_*, \phi^*)$ is an adjoint equivalence.
-By \cref{ex:coalgebra-comonad} the Eilenberg--Moore category of the comonad $F(\1_\C)\otimes_\D (-)$ is equivalent to the category of comodules over the $\E_\infty$-coalgebra $F(\1_\C)$, finishing the proof. \end{proof}
+By \cref{ex:coalgebra-comonad} the Eilenberg--Moore category of the comonad $F(\1_\C)\otimes_\D (-)$ is equivalent to the category of comodules over the cocommutative coalgebra $F(\1_\C)$, finishing the proof. \end{proof}

-\begin{remark} We want to specify when the above equivalence is an equivalence of symmetric monoidal categories.
-We could hope for the existence of a symmetric monoidal structure on $\Comod_C$ for a cocommutative coalgebra $C\in \C$.
-For the category $\Mod_R(\C)$ of modules over a commutative algebra $R\in \C$ this is done by Lurie's relative tensor product, see \cite[Section 4.5.2]{Lurie_HA}.
+\begin{remark} It would be nice to understand when the above result gives an equivalence of symmetric monoidal categories.
+For this one would first need a symmetric monoidal structure on $\Comod_C$.
+In the dual situation of $\Mod_R(\C)$---the category of modules over a commutative algebra $R\in \C$---this is done by Lurie's relative tensor product, see \cite[Section 4.5.2]{Lurie_HA}.
 But, for such a relative monoidal product to exist on $\Comod_C$ one needs the tensor product in $\C$ to commute with cosifted limits, which is rarely the case.
-But, as we will see in \cref{ssec:idempotent-coalgebras} we sometimes get a monoidal structure, and when this is the case, the equivalence in \cref{thm:dual-monoidal-BB} is symmetric monoidal. \end{remark}
+However, as we will see in the following section, we can in fact obtain a symmetric monoidal structure and a symmetric monoidal equivalence in certain situations---for example when the comonad is idempotent. \end{remark}